blogs.sanpreetsingh.com

 Why Small Arguments Escalate So Fast

-Most couples don’t notice conflict escalates in a predictable chain:
+Most couples do not notice that conflict usually escalates in a predictable chain.

 The Escalation Ladder

-5. Partner reacts to the protection (not the emotion)
+5. The partner reacts to the protection, not the emotion

 Your job is to catch it earlier on the ladder.